 Additionally, you can select a Segment also to be applied to the alert, for example if you only wanted this alert to fire specifically for US visitors, or mobile visitors etc. before selecting Threshold or Deviation.

 Threshold refers to a defined value, while deviation refers to if the average level of a metric changes by a specified amount compared to previous averages.

 For example, if you wanted to create an alert that triggered if the bounce rate went above 50%, you would select Bounce Rate from the criteria, Threshold, Is more than and then set the trigger level to 50%, as shown in the image above.

-If you wanted to look at if your bounce rate jumped 10% higher than usual, you would select Deviation instead of Threshold.
+If you wanted to look at if a metric increased by 10% higher than usual, you would select Deviation instead of Threshold.

 Some of the metrics that you can use in Criteria can be seen below:

 - Bounce rate - The percentage of users defined as bouncing from the property.